amaratariq/Breast_Cancer_Treatment_Extraction/ReadMe.md

 * Pipeline includes all processing steps.
 You can use or remove any steps based on your own preprocessing.

-- Marking of clincial notes with sentences mentioing relevant medication and treatment concepts
+- Marking of clincial notes with sentences mentioning relevant medication and treatment concepts
 - Parsing of cancer registry data for assigning labels for evaluation or finetuning or training
 - Model training
 - Inference